 The best time to get vaccinated is before the flu season starts, so please speak to your GP surgery or pharmacy about getting the vaccination as soon as possible.

 Those eligible to receive a free flu vaccination on the NHS are:

 ● People living in a long-stay residential care home or other long-stay care facility;

 ● Those in receipt of a carer’s allowance, or those who are the main carer of an older or disabled person whose welfare may be at risk if the carer falls ill;

 ● People aged from six months to less than 65 who have certain medical conditions;

 ● All two and three-year-olds (nasal spray vaccine); and

-● All children in school years reception, 1, 2, 3 and 4 (nasal spray vaccine).
+● All children in school reception class and school years one-six and up to the age of ten years (nasal spray vaccine).

-Dr Matt Tyrer, health protection lead at Cheshire East Council, added: “Flu is a highly-infectious disease with symptoms that come on very quickly, such as fever, tiredness and aching joints.
+Dr Matt Tyrer, health protection lead at Cheshire East Council, added: “Flu is a highly-infectious disease with symptoms that come on very quickly, especially fever, tiredness and aching joints.

-For advice and information about the flu vaccination, including whether you are eligible for a free jab, speak to your GP, practice nurse or pharmacist or visit: www.nhs.uk/staywell/
+For advice and information about the flu vaccination, speak to your GP, practice nurse or pharmacist or visit: www.nhs.uk/staywell/